12 Trekking Places In Nashik

 6. Sandhan Valley

 Sandhan Valley, also known as the “Grand Canyon of Maharashtra,” is one of the most thrilling treks in Nashik.
+It offers a fantastic experience with knee-deep water, steep rocks, and the glow of sunlight.

 Sandhan Valley